OpenDataology/website/content/en/docs/external-add-ons/serving/overview.md

 +++

-Kubeflow supports two model serving systems that allow multi-framework model
+OpenDataology supports two model serving systems that allow multi-framework model
 serving: *KFServing* and *Seldon Core*.
 Alternatively, you can use a standalone model serving system.
 This page gives an overview of the options, so that you can choose the framework that best supports your model serving